Acceleration of particles in Einstein-Maxwell-dilaton black holes: Center-of-mass energy for collisions in Kaluza-Klein spacetime

-Lastly, we want to give some comments on the naked singularity.
-If we consider a near-extremal Kaluza-Klein naked singularity, we find it is possible to collide between an ingoing and another outgoing particle just like the case in \cite{Nake3}.
-Then the CM energy for collision in that case reads
+Lastly, we will consider the naked singularity case.
+If we take a near-extremal Kaluza-Klein naked singularity, we expect that it is possible for an ingoing and an outgoing particle to collide, just like the case of the Kerr naked singularity \cite{Nake3}.
+Then the CM energy for collision in the Kaluza-Klein naked singularity is

 where